jgscott/STA380/README.md

 ## Exercises

-The first set of exercises is [available here](exercises/exercises01.md).
-These are due Monday, August 12th at 10 AM.

-The second set of exercises is [available here](exercises/exercises02.md).
+The exercises are [available here](exercises/).
 These are due Monday, August 19th at 5 PM.
+Pace yourself, and start early on the first couple of problems!
+These are long.

 ## Outline of topics